 Credits go towards your closing costs.
 For instance, if we negotiate a $2,000 inspection credit that amount would come directly off your closing costs.
 Therefore, you’d bring to closing $2,000 less than originally expected.
 That way you have that $2,000 to do needed repairs after the closing.

 Remember that the things on the inspection report which are important are:

 2. Structural issues

-3. Working components such as appliances which are not working.
+3. Working components such as appliances that are not working.

-If we are able to come to an agreement with the sellers, we’ll write up a formal agreement, Inspection Response which the sellers will sign.
-The repairs then need to be completed by a licensed professional by the final walk through with receipts proving the work was done, sent to us ahead of time.
-If we are not able to come to an agreement, you have the right to cancel the contract instead and get a refund of your earnest money.
+If we can agree with the sellers, we’ll write up a formal agreement, Inspection Response which the sellers will sign.
+The repairs then need to be completed by a licensed professional by the final walk-through with receipts proving the work was done, sent to us ahead of time.
+If we are not able to agree, you have the right to cancel the contract instead and get a refund of your earnest money.

 Keep in mind, as part of the inspection negotiations we can also ask the sellers to provide a home warranty for the first year.
 Click here to read more about home warranties.
 Let us know if you’d like us to ask the sellers to provide a home warranty as part of the inspection negotiations.